YU-MITC/moodle-mod_kalmediaassign/README.md

 Requirements
 ------

-PHP5.6 or greater.
+* PHP5.6 or greater.
-Web browsers must supprot the JavaScript and HTML5.
+* Web browsers must supprot the JavaScript and HTML5.
+* "local_yukaltura" and "local_yumymedia" plugins.

 Installation
 ------